Fighter178/QueryJS/README.md

 ### Showing Data
 If you wanted to show the user some data, use the syntax `{expression}`.
 Doing this inside of braces allows you to execute JavaScript within HTML.
 If the user doesn't have JS enabled, then it won't work.
 If you want to escape braces, use `\{}`.
 This escapes it.
 Renders `{}` to the screen.
 To do this, it requires an element to have the data attribute `data-template="true"` on it, and of course an id.
 #### Example:
-*note that unlike most other attributes, data binding doesn't require an ID anymore.
+*note that unlike most other attributes, templates doesn't require an ID anymore.
 ```html
 <p data-template>{1+2}></p>
 ```